cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/maven.html.md

 </pluginRepository>
 ~~~

-Create a file at ~/.m2/settings.xml or if the file exists, edit and add;
+Create a file in ~/.m2/settings.xml or if the file exists, edit and add:

 ~~~xml